prestodb/presto/presto-docs/src/main/sphinx/functions/array.rst

 .. function:: array_sum(array(T)) -> bigint/double

     Returns the sum of all non-null elements of the ``array``.
 If there is no non-null elements, returns ``0``.
-    The behavior is similar to aggregation function :func:`sum`.
+    The behavior is similar to aggregation function :func:`!sum`.

     ``T`` must be coercible to ``double``.
     Returns ``bigint`` if T is coercible to ``bigint``.
 Otherwise, returns ``double``.